 Season Two has two lengthier units—Poetry Book Report and Drama Book Report—rather than three units.
 The Poetry unit is a fully developed course on poetry that covers many poetic forms.
 Students will write four types of poetry—a sonnet, a limerick, Haiku, and a narrative poem, all based on a book they have read.
 The Poetry unit has a lengthy exam, and the drama unit has a shorter quiz.
 Answer keys are in the teacher’s packet.

-Season Three (which should be available spring of 2014) will incorporate two smaller courses that Analytical Grammar produced a few years ago, The Essay and The Research Paper, as well as a unit on the Oral Book Report.
+Season Three incorporates two smaller courses that Analytical Grammar produced a few years ago, The Essay and The Research Paper, as well as a unit on the Oral Book Report.
 In Season Three, the essay and research paper courses will now have video instruction.
 The essay course teaches personal, literary, and “issues” essays.
 (An issue essay is the type used by the SAT.)
 Students will write essays on short stories and a final essay on a book of their choosing.
 The research paper component teaches all of the steps in writing research papers.
 Students write a research paper on a famous author and another on a book, defending the thesis of the book.
-As students work through the Oral Book Report unit, they learn the basics of giving oral presentation, practice critiqueing presentations by Erin Karl, and present an oral book report using PowerPoint slides.
+As students work through the Oral Book Report unit, they learn the basics of giving oral presentation, practice critiquing presentations by Erin Karl, and present an oral book report using PowerPoint slides.
 Season Three will take the longest to complete as you would expect for a high school level course.

 Detailed scoring rubrics are provided for each written piece in each Season.
 Students should use these rubrics as guides to remind them of the key points upon which they will be assessed.
 Parents or teachers use the same rubric to grade student work.
 Rubrics include guidelines for the study questions and crossword puzzles in Season One.
 Rubrics for Season One are on the DVD, while rubrics for Season Two are in the teacher packet.